narmeenimran/aura/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
 Aura — A Mobile‑First Productivity Web App
-A modern, iOS‑inspired productivity environment combining flashcards, notes, a Pomodoro timer, and a customizable user experience.
+An iOS‑inspired productivity environment combining flashcards, notes, a Pomodoro timer, and a customizable user experience.

 Overview
 Aura is a mobile‑first productivity web application designed to feel like a native iOS app.
-It brings together four core tools—Flashcards, Notes, a Pomodoro Timer, and a customizable Settings panel—into a single, elegant interface.
+It brings together four core tools — Flashcards, Notes, a Pomodoro Timer, and a customizable Settings panel—into a single interface.
 The project focuses heavily on user experience, visual polish, and intuitive interaction.
-Every screen, animation, and component is crafted to feel soft, modern, and familiar to users who enjoy Apple’s design language.
+Every screen, animation, and component is crafted to feel familiar to users who enjoy Apple’s design language.

 The app uses localStorage to persist all user data, including decks, flashcards, notes, timer preferences, theme settings, and the user’s name.
 This ensures that the experience feels personal and consistent across sessions without requiring a backend or authentication system.